-Amazon to open new warehouse for same-day deliveries in Renton
+Amazon plans new warehouse for same-day deliveries in Renton

 Amazon plans to repurpose a 126,000-square-foot Renton warehouse into a facility processing same-day deliveries, permitting plans filed last month indicate.

 Amazon facilities have been encroaching deeper into major metropolitan areas as the company seeks to drive down delivery times for commonly-purchased items.
-Expansion of such warehouses in some places have prompted concerns about traffic congestion and emissions from vehicles shuttling packages for the retail giant.
+Expansions of such warehouses in some places have prompted concerns about traffic congestion and emissions from vehicles shuttling packages for the retail giant.
 Some activists have said those harms disproportionately affect poorer communities and communities of color.

 Amazon did not respond to questions about the permit filing.
 However, the name of the facility, “Amazon SWA2,” follows the same letter- and number scheme as Amazon’s other Seattle-area warehouse for same-day deliveries, SWA1 in Everett.
 Like the Everett warehouse, the proposed Renton facility would also be serviced by Amazon Flex gig workers, who deliver packages in their personal vehicles, according to the permit application.